NikkiFreemann/NikkiFreemann/README.md

  Hello !! im amanda, jennifer, and rachel !! ;p
 - Im mexican american
   - i selfship with nikki freeman, and im nonsharing!! doubles pls dni i will cry. i have been selfshipping with nikki freeman since 6/17/2026<3.
 I yumeship with both prewish nikki, and wish nikki !!
+  - im single !!! umyes if you like me hmu im lonely
   - i use they/them, im intersex and im a chapstick lesbian!! uou can ABSOLUTELY use she/her if you call me nikki !!
   - im always up to rp lowk.. add my discord - @milliesaxe
   - ask for socials, ill love to give you them !! but 99% of them are milliesaxe of some sort ;p